xvf17/breakfast/austria.md

 Austrian breakfast: Tiroler Grostl

 This is basically hash browns and a fried egg.
-Super yummy, would make agian
+Super yummy, would make again.

 <a href="https://www.austria.info/en/things-to-do/food-and-drink/recipes/tiroler-groestl">